 TCIM Services Inc. runs outsourced call centers for Fortune 500 companies from facilities spread around the globe in a 24/7 environment.
-The Wilmington, Del.-based company’s operations are further complicated by the need to support multiple customer interaction points without downtime – and to make
+The Wilmington, Del.-based company’s operations are further complicated by the need to support multiple customer interaction points without downtime – and to make business intelligence (BI) data readily available to its clients.

 “We have to continuously manage our internal business while also managing and providing information to our customers so that they know how their programs are being serviced and supported,” said Scott von Kleeck, TCIM’s chief information officer.
 He added that each customer has a different set of key statistics and performance measurements and that how often they want to see the information varies.